Early Life

 Rise to Success

-Nilekani started his career at Patni Computer Systems in 1978 and co-founded Infosys in 1981 with N.R.
-Narayana Murthy and five others.
-He served as the CEO of Infosys from 2002 to 2007, leading the company's growth and global expansion.
-During his tenure, Infosys became a global leader in IT services.
-Nilekani also implemented significant changes at Infosys and later returned as chairman.
-In 2009, he took on the role of chairman of the Unique Identification Authority of India (UIDAI), heading the Aadhaar project.
+Nilekani began his career at Patni Computer Systems in 1978.
+In 1981, he co-founded Infosys with N.R.
+Narayana Murthy and five others, starting with an initial investment of $250.
+He served as the CEO of Infosys from 2002 to 2007, during which the company's revenue grew significantly.
+In 2009, he became the chairman of the Unique Identification Authority of India (UIDAI) and spearheaded the Aadhaar project.

 Key Business Strategies